Haiti fears spike in cholera cases as fuel blockade lifts

 In October, the World Health Organization announced a worldwide cholera vaccine shortage that has forced it to suspend the usual double-dose strategy "at a time of unprecedented rise in cholera outbreaks worldwide."
 At least 29 countries have reported cholera cases this year, compared with fewer than 20 on average for the past five years, the agency said.

-Mayronne said cholera vaccines can be a useful tool, but noted that a single dose can lower one's risk by only 40%.
+Mayronne said cholera vaccines can be a useful tool, but noted that a single dose can lower one's risk by only 40 per cent.

 "In and of itself, a vaccine is not a be-all and end-all," she said.